 Final Thoughts

 Just like both of these lovely canines, the decision to allow a big dog into your life is humungous.
-Both the Newfoundland and Saint Bernard will need a lot of time and attention, as well as a financial investment to keep them fit and healthy.
+Both the Newfoundland and Saint Bernard will need a lot of time and attention, and financial investment to keep them fit and healthy.
 So be sure you are willing and able to commit to them before taking the plunge.

 Use the information in this guide to decide which pooch is better suited to you and your lifestyle.
 Whichever breed you choose, they will both create a giant dog-sized hole in your heart that will always bring you back to gentle giants.
 So, be prepared to fall hopelessly head over heels for these gentle giants.